Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

 \item some absolute homology class $A \in H_2(M)$. \end{itemize} We have that Observe that $\int_F \omega_{\ell} \geq 0$ is small, at most $\frac{1}{2} (w_{\ell}+\delta_p) (\epsilon^{p}_{\ell})^2$.
 In particular, it is not possible for $\omega_{\ell}(A)<0$ because otherwise it would be less than $-\omega_{min}$, implying the topological energy of $u_1$ would be negative.
 It follows that the topological energy of $u_1$ is at least $\lambda_{\ell}(\frac{1}{1-\frac{1}{2}(\epsilon^{p}_{\ell})^2}-1)$, which is bigger than the total energy $\frac{1}{2}w_p(\v) (\epsilon^{p}_{\ell})^2$.
 Thus the topological energy of $u_2$ must be negative, a contradiction. \end{proof}

-The process of geometrically confining (or localizing) PSS moduli spaces has two steps: first, we take a limit where we turn off most of the Hamiltonian perturbations supported anywhere except for our particular $U_{\v_0}$.
+Having shown that we can work with $J_S \in \mathcal{J}(M,\D)$ (and in particular ``split'' almost complex structures from Definition \ref{defn: split}), we recall (see the summary at the beginning of this sub-section) that in order to geometrically confine (or localize) PSS moduli spaces, we also need to take a limit where we turn off most of the Hamiltonian perturbations supported anywhere except for our particular $U_{\v_0}$.
 The resulting Hamiltonian is degenerate, but has the nice property that for ``split'' almost complex structures (Definition \ref{defn: split}), its Floer curves are genuinely holomorphic curves outside $U_{\v_0}$ (after possibly projecting to whichever divisorial stratum it is near).
 In particular an iterative application of the the usual monotonicity Lemma for pseudo-holomorphic curves (over strata) gives the desired geometric control over ``degenerate PSS'' solutions.
 By a version of Gromov compactness (Lemma \ref{lem: generalHam}) this implies confinement for ``small'' perturbations.
 This argument and the appeal to monotonicity appears in Lemma \ref{lem: money}.